Skip to content

 Errors

 Errors in the request or at the server will be logged to the Reactor log file.
-If the response value is intended to be stored, that value will receive null if an error occurs on the request.
+If the action is configured to store the response data, the stored data will be null if an error occurs on the request (either directly on the variable or in the advanced format result object).

 Check the Log!